- Uptime: 99.91%

 The further away from LA my tests were, the more the loading time grew.

-The area the InMotion server excelled was performance under stress.
+The area the InMotion server excelled in was performance under stress.
 When I sent 50 virtual users, the hosting machine handled their abuse (50 users tend to create multiple simultaneous connections) with impressive resource distribution.

 This alone shows that InMotion has a solid backend that can serve content to a growing number of visitors without breaking a sweat.
 Some other hosts clock in impressive response times, but under load the struggle quickly becomes very real.

 All in all, it seems that if you are looking for a reliable US web hosting company, InMotion Hosting would be among the top choices, especially if your site drives a lot of traffic.